 In total, 3.7 million calls were made to SOS Alarm in 2024.
-This is a slight decrease compared to previous years – but within two areas, a significant increase is seen, according to the fresh figures in the annual 112 report to be submitted to the government.
+This is a slight decrease compared to previous years - but within two areas, a marked increase is seen, according to the fresh figures in the annual 112 report to be submitted to the government.

 "Alarming increase"

-It is alarming that it has increased so much in such a short time, says SOS Alarm's chief physician Fredrik Jonsson.
+It's alarming that it has increased so much in such a short time, says SOS Alarm's chief physician Fredrik Jonsson.

 Study initiated

-According to Jonsson, it is difficult to answer why the calls about suicide threats have increased so much.
+According to Jonsson, it is difficult to answer why the calls about suicide have increased so much.

-To gain a better understanding of why the suicide calls are increasing so drastically, SOS Alarm, likely the first alarm center in the world, will initiate a study on the calls.
+To gain a better understanding of why the suicide calls are increasing so drastically, SOS Alarm, likely as the first alarm center in the world, will initiate a study on the calls.
 The study, conducted in collaboration with Lund University, will last for four years.

 Lund University will also help us with our conversation methodology, what is good and what may be less good.